 Illustration, Packaging Design, Brand Strategy, Identity Design, Photography

 The name, Peachy Queen, was a play on the phrases peachy keen & the Queen City (Charlotte, N.C.).
 The brewer wanted a vivid, unexpected & androgynous design to appeal to a large audience from the store shelf.
 To achieve this, the label was made out of a peachy iridescent material, intended to resemble the gradient of a peach.
 The bottle itself was matte black to contrast heavily with the label.
 It was coated to be soft to the touch & feel velvety like a peach.

-The inspiration for Peachy Queen was gothic architecture, so we created a modern blackletter logotype.
+Peachy Queen is inspired by Gothic architecture, so we created a modern blackletter logotype.
 The counters were shaped to evoke the idea of a peach slice & the bowls come to a point at the top & bottom to resemble the shape of a peach.

 We sent off three medieval themed designs to the brewer.
 This one was the most experimental in both composition & shape.
 The shape & contrasting colors were meant to help it stand out on the shelf.
 This design was focused more on the Peach than the Queen.